baziotis/2D-Image-Convolution-MPI-SIMD/README.md

 other compiler for that matter).

 #### Linux
-To compile the program, you should have any standard distribution of MPI installed.
-The most popular distribution is the [MPICH](https://www.mpich.org/).
+To compile the program, you should have any standard implementation of MPI installed.
+The most popular implementation is the [MPICH](https://www.mpich.org/).
 You can find more info their page and installation instructions.
 The mpicc script that comes with it on the Linux version is based on gcc.
 Then, to compile:
 ``` mpicc mpi.c -o mpi ``` <br/>